 Helpful Voting Links — Florida

 Don't miss your next election!
-Miami, Orlando and other municipalities throughout Florida will hold elections on November 7, 2017.
-Congressional and state elections will be held on November 6, 2018.
+Florida will hold its primary election on August 28, 2018 and general elections on November 6, 2018.

 - Register to Vote